Land and Its Development

 - The school district, if you have school-aged children

-- Where do you frequently like to go to see movies or get pizza, for recreation, restaurants and conveniences?
+- Where do you frequently like to go to see movies, to get pizza, for recreation, restaurants and conveniences?

 Location, location, location.
 It affects the price of even raw, undeveloped land.
 In a real sense, if you buy a larger lot of land in a more expensive location, it will impact price, resale value and your choices.